hongkunyoo/jupyterflow/docs/kubeflow.md

 # StorageClass name will be nfs-server
 helm install nfs-server stable/nfs-server-provisioner
 ```

-Using `ReadWriteOnce` access mode is also fine, but bear in mind that your jobs will be run on the only single node that your jupyter notebook is mounted.

 Provision `PersistentVolumeClaim` for your notebook server home directory in advance using `ReadWriteMany` type storage, and use it when you launch your notebook server.
 (Select `Existing` type on setting Workspace Volume in launching new notebook server.)